 Between 1999 and 2008 the CGS mapped and published open-file reports covering twenty preliminary 7.5 minute quadrangles in the area between Colorado Springs and Denver.
 Most of these quadrangles contain exposures of Upper Cretaceous through Eocene strata deposited as synorogenic sedimentary units that filled the Laramide Denver Basin.
-This report unifies and simplifies the stratigraphy and nomenclature of units on those preliminary maps and reports.
-In this report, the Upper Cretaceous to Eocene synorogenic units filling the Denver Basin are renamed as the Denver Basin Group.
+In this report, Dr. Jon Thorson, who participated in many of those prior mapping efforts, unifies and simplifies the stratigraphy and nomenclature of units on those preliminary maps and reports.

 In the Colorado Springs area the Denver Basin Group stratigraphic section is composed of five units, in ascending order: